 In this VPN features guide, we’ll walk you through all of the most important (and not-so-important) VPN features, and explain exactly what they do and how they work.
 Hopefully, by the end of this article, you’ll have a solid grasp of VPNs and you’ll be able to find one that fits your needs.
 So, buckle up and we’ll jump right in.

 A VPN, or virtual private network, is a service that sends your internet traffic through its own server, so that the signal appears to come from that server instead of your computer.
+We have a full guide that takes a deeper look into what a VPN is.

 A VPN service adds an extra layer of security to your internet connection.
 It can also make it look like your traffic is coming from anywhere in the world, which lets you unblock content restricted to a certain geographical location (known as geoblocking).
 Plus, because no one can see your true location, you can avoid targeted ads, as well as stay safe from most cyberattacks.